zogzog/cubicweb/doc/book/en/tutorials/advanced/part05_ui-advanced.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 The last feature we'll add today is facet configuration.
 If you access to the
-'/file' url, you'll see a set of 'facet' appearing in the left column.
+'/file' url, you'll see a set of 'facets' appearing in the left column.
 Facets
 provide an intuitive way to build a query incrementally, by proposing to the user
-various way to restrict result set.
-For instance cubicweb propose a facet to
+various way to restrict the result set.
+For instance CubiWeb proposes a facet to
-restrict according to who's created an entity; the tag cube a facet to restrict
+restrict based on who created an entity; the tag cube proposes a facet to restrict
-according to tags.
-I want to propose similarly a facet to restrict according to
+based on tags.
+In that gist, I want to propose a facet to restrict based
-people displayed on the picture.
+on the people displayed on the picture.
 To do so, there are various classes in the
-:mod:`cubicweb.web.facet` module which you've simple to configure using class
+:mod:`cubicweb.web.facet` module which simply have to be configured using class
 attributes as we've done for the box.
 In our case, we'll define a subclass of
 :class:`RelationFacet`: